Jinphy/GitCloneTest/README.md

 # GitCloneTest
 A repository for testing git cloning

+Creating a new branch is so easy!